 Work with Us

-If you have a project that benefits native birds and their habitats, we encourage you to apply for a Pacific Birds Partnership Grant.
+If you have a project in the U.S. that benefits native birds and their habitats, we encourage you to apply for a Pacific Birds Partnership Grant.
 We support projects that align with the goals of our conservation priorities: Oak and Prairie, Hawaiʻi Wetlands and Coastal Wetlands.

 There are many ways to help.
-We will consider projects that raise awareness about birds and why birds matter; directly conserve habitat; conduct research or develop data layers that inform conservation work; increase capacity; and create or support local partnerships centered on our priority habitats.
+We will consider projects that raise awareness about birds and why birds matter, directly conserve habitat, conduct research or develop data layers that inform conservation work, increase capacity, or create or support local partnerships centered on our priority habitats.

 Conservation work should be located in Alaska, Hawaiʻi, or the western portions of Washington, Oregon and northern California.
 Projects that have a match contribution or show additional partner interest will receive stronger consideration.
 Grant applications of up to $30,000 will be accepted, but most awards will be in the range of $5,000 to $20,000.